Skip to main content

 Evolving Long-Form

-• Pitch: Yaman or Melodic Minor for rich harmonic material
+• Pitch: Raga Yaman or Melodic Minor for rich harmonic material

-Let RESERVOIR run for 8–10 minutes.
+Let RESERVOIR run for several minutes with a slow presetMorph automation.
 Record the MIDI output and edit the result into a finished composition.

 • Perforation: Fibonacci at 25%